List of most-disliked YouTube videos: Top videos

-The following table lists the top 42 most disliked videos on YouTube, with the final visible dislike counts being rounded to the nearest thousand, as well as the creator, dislike percentage and date of publication to YouTube.
-On December 13, 2021, YouTube removed public dislike counts on all videos.
-(Note: Some videos may not be available worldwide due to YouTube regional restrictions in certain countries.)
-The amount of dislikes just before they were hidden is shown below, taken from the night of December 12, 2021.
+The following table lists the top 42 most disliked videos on YouTube, with the final visible dislike counts being rounded to the nearest thousand, as well as the creator, dislike percentage and upload date.
+As stated above, on December 13, 2021, YouTube fully removed public dislike data from all videos; (Note: Some videos may not be available worldwide due to YouTube regional restrictions in certain countries.) thus the number of dislikes shown below is data from the eve of the removal, the 12th, just before they were hidden.